 When the return temperature falls below or gets higher than the set value, the controller automatically changes the desired flow / duct temperature to obtain an acceptable return temperature.
-The influence is set in 'Infl. - max.' and 'Infl. - min.'
+The influence is set in 'Infl. - max.' and 'Infl. - min.'.

-Infl max. (return temp. limitation - max. influence) 1x035 Determines how much the desired flow temperature will be intreturn temperature is higher than the calculated limit. luenced if the
+Infl. - max. (return temp. limitation - max. influence)

+Determines how much the desired flow temperature will be influenced if the return temperature is higher than the calculated limit.